Dwight Deere Wiman: Early life and education

-Dwight Wiman was born in Moline, Illinois, one of two boys born to William Wiman (son of Erastus Wiman and Eleanor née Galbrith/Erastus was the son of Erastus Wyman and Therese Amelia née Matthews) and Anna Deere, a granddaughter of John Deere.
+Wiman was born in Moline, Illinois, one of two boys born to William Wiman (son of Erastus Wiman and Eleanor née Galbrith/Erastus was the son of Erastus Wiman and Therese Amelia née Matthews) and Anna Deere, a granddaughter of John Deere.
+His granduncle was architect Merton Yale Cady of the Yale family.
 His mother died in 1906 and after his grandfather, Charles Deere, died the following year he, his father and his brother, Charles Deere Wiman, went to live with his grandmother on her estate in Moline, which was named "Overlook".
 His grandmother died in 1913 and his father died in 1914.
 He and his brother were cared for by his uncle and aunt, William and Katherine Butterworth who lived across the street.
 Both his grandfather, uncle and brother served as president of Deere & Company.
-He was sent to Todd Seminary for Boys in Woodstock, Illinois for school.
+He was sent to Todd Seminary for Boys in Woodstock, Illinois, for school.
 He served in the military during World War I and studied drama under Monty Woolley at Yale University.